Kyle-James-Vanburen/Car-Rental-Project/README.md

 •The Mitsubishi Eclipse is the top revenue producing vehicle and the Jaguar XJ Series is the bottom producing vehicle.

 •Branch #22 located in St. Louis, Missouri performed the best.
-And Branch #27 located in Las Vegas, Nevada performed the worst.Project/assets/128015466/86dd6242-fb9f-4101-9f35-66acda9d0c5c)
+And Branch #27 located in Las Vegas, Nevada performed the worst.

 CALL TO ACTION: